timse/srcset-loader/README.md

 `npm i -D srcset-loader`

-## `srcset`-object
+## Result of an image loaded with srcset-loader

-An image required with the `srcset-loader` returns an Object containing two keys:
+An image required with the `srcset-loader` returns an Object containing some keys:

 ### `srcSet`-string